DueUtil/DiscoinRewrite/readme.md

 <img alt="Discoin" src="http://i.imgur.com/OmUsKyu.png" width="90">

-A Discoin rewrite in PHP and MongoDB meant to be easiser to use and more robust.
+A quick Discoin rewrite in PHP and MongoDB meant to be easiser to use and more robust.
+This project is by no means perfect and could be much improved with better structure and organization.

 ![MacDue](http://i.imgur.com/TqlK5eg.gif)